Beaver River Central School: Sports

 Beaver River is in section 3 of New York State and is part of the Frontier League.
 It offers fall, winter and spring sports.
 Fall sports are girls' swimming, football, cross-country, boys' and girls' soccer and girls tennis.
 Winter sports are boys' swimming, wrestling, boys' and girls' basketball and volleyball.
 Spring sports are baseball, softball, and track and field.
-Beaver River has won 22 New York State class championships in cross country running:4 girls and 18 boys as of 2019.
+Beaver River has won 22 New York State class championships in cross country running: 4 girls and 18 boys as of 2019.
+Beaver River also boasts a small, but still thriving Musical Program that enlists a various amounts of Musicals including everything from Alice in Wonderland to Little Shop of Horrors.